epinio/docs/docs/references/authorization.md

 ## Actions

 Each Role can perform some actions defined in the __actions__ field (newline separated).
-These actions are hardcoded in Epinio, and some of them depends on other actions.
-Enabling an action with a dependency will enable also the dependency automatically.
+These actions are hardcoded in Epinio, and some of them depend on other actions.
+Enabling an action with a dependency will automatically enable the dependency as well.

 ### Namespace

-These actions will enable operations on the Namespace commands and resources.
+These actions enable operations on Namespace commands and resources.

 | Action ID         | Description
 |-------------------|-------------